 How much is Disneyland PhotoPass?

-Even if you’re not using Disney MaxPass for the FASTPASS feature (but you should!), I recommend at least one person in your party purchase Disney MaxPass for the PhotoPass benefit alone.
+Free PhotoPass with Disney Genie+ is usually the best and most economical option.
+Even if you’re not using Disney GeniePlus for the Lightning Lane feature (but you should!), I recommend at least one person in your party purchase Disney Genie+ for the PhotoPass benefit alone.

 Can I buy Disney PhotoPass after my trip?